-Zandra Stratford is a West Coast abstract painter whose work is continually evolving.
-Her pieces lay a foundation of earthy neutrals, laying strata after strata of floral colours as a counterpoint to industrial textures, and this overlaid with confident horizontal structures.
+Zandra Stratford is a West Coast abstract painter known for bold, semiotic works.
+Her pieces lay a foundation of elemental earth tones; clay and cement greys and soil blacks, laying strata after strata of contrasting and ambitious colour as a counterpoint to industrial textures, and this overlaid with confident horizontal structures.

 Stratford studied printmaking at the Victoria College of Art, after more than a decade’s experience as an advertising Art Director.
 This informs her work’s cadence, graphic sensibility and declarative confidence.

 Her piece Gorgeous Filth #01 (2017) was selected for the prestigious Royal Academy Summer Exhibition in London, the only resident Canadian to be selected for that show’s 249th year.

 Her studio, on Salt Spring Island off the coast of Vancouver, is a bright high-ceilinged space filled with the debris of signal - swatches and typographical elements, vintage textbooks and advertisements, spray- bombs and stencils and the ghosts of what someone, at some point, was trying to convey, like decades-old stray radio signals bouncing off the ionosphere to be captured serendipitously by a car radio at night.